day9a/Blender/AppendObjectsWithPreview/README.md

 # Append Objects With Preview Panel

-Install [AppendObjWithPreview.zip](AppendObjWithPreview.zip) as usual blender addon or
+Install [AppendObjWithPreview.zip](AppendObjWithPreview.zip) as usual blender addon.
-Run AppendObjWithPreview.py script from Blender Text Editor

 A small addon template that:
 - load previews images files from directory